SINTEF/dlite/doc/concepts.md

 As discussed above, all instances have an UUID that is used as their main identifier for database lookup.
-All metadata as well as some data instances can also be identified by an URI (in which case the UUID is a hash of this URI).
+All metadata as well as some data instances can also be identified by a URI (in which case the UUID is a hash of this URI).
 Instances also have a *meta* field that refer to the metadata that it is described by (or that it is an instance of).